 Here is what’s happening in the middle of the night, when your baby wakes up and starts crying: You jump up, as quickly as you can, and run to your baby’s room.
 You don’t want your baby to wake up too much, so as soon as you get there, you put the dummy in his mouth and start patting him back to sleep.
 Luckily it only takes him a few minutes to go back to sleep, but it’s happening 4-6 times at night.
 I’m exhausted!!
 Why can’t my baby resettle himself back to sleep?

-There is 2 big reasons why:
+There are 2 big reasons why:

 1. Sleep associations